-• £14.4 million
+Net Cash on an investment basis at £14.4 million

-IFRS PROFIT AFTER TAX

-• £21.9 million

-ISA, PEP AND SIPP STATUS

-The Ordinary Shares are eligible for inclusion in PEPs and ISAs (subject to applicable subscription limits) provided that they have been acquired by purchase in the market or through the Offer for Subscription at IPO.
-The Ordinary Shares are also permissible assets for SIPPS

-ISIN OF THE ORDINARY SHARES

-· LU0686550053

-SEDOL OF THE ORDINARY SHARES

-B6QWXM4

-LONDON STOCK EXCHANGE TICKER

-- BBGI - Part of the FTSE All Share Index

-INVESTMENT POLICY

-- Infrastructure assets PPP/PFI or equivalent - Principally operational assets and availability based revenues - Public sector or government-backed counterparties with diverse risk profiles - Single asset target limit of 20% of portfolio, subject to 25% maximum - Construction assets limited to maximum 25% of portfolio - Demand based assets limited to maximum 25% of portfolio

-PORTFOLIO

-- 20 projects with a fair market value of circa £219 million independently reviewed semi-annually - Weighted average concession length of 24.6 years - Weighted average debt maturity is 22.8 years - Diverse asset mix with a focus on lower risk, availability road projects

-GEARING

-- Prudent use of leverage with a maximum ratio of 33% of portfolio value - No structural gearing - £35.0 million credit facility in place to fund acquisitions with £22.1 million available undrawn balance as of 31 December 2012

-GROWTH

-- Pipeline Agreement with Bilfinger SE and its subsidiaries ("Bilfinger Group") provides a flow of future opportunities - Right of first offer to tender for Bilfinger Group's future PPP assets until 2016 - Further potential to acquire assets from parties other than Bilfinger Group

-COMPANY STRUCTURE

-MANAGEMENT

-- Internal management team with extensive PPP/PFI experience - Management team's interests are aligned with shareholders - Experienced Supervisory Board

-TARGET DIVIDEND YIELD

-• Initial target rate of 5.5% yield on issue price with the aim of progressively increasing this over the longer term

-TARGET IRR

-• 7% -8% on the original issue price in December 2011

-INTERNALLY MANAGED

-- Internal management with no fees payable to an external manager (i.e. no fund manager fees, no performance fees, no acquisition fees, etc.) - Ongoing charges percentage of 1.44% of average undiluted net asset value for the period - Ongoing charges percentage expected to continue to decrease as portfolio increases in size, largely because no asset-based management fees

-DISCOUNT MANAGEMENT
+\These are targets only and not profit forecasts, based on the issue price of its ordinary shares at the time of the IPO.
+There can be no assurance that these targets will be met.

+31 December 2012 IFRS Profit After Tax ■ £21.9 million ISA, PEP and SIPP Status The Ordinary Shares are eligible for inclusion in PEPs and ISAs (subject to applicable subscription limits) provided that they have been acquired by purchase in the market or through the Offer for Subscription at IPO.
+The Ordinary Shares are also permissible assets for SIPPS ISIN of the ordinary shares ■ LU0686550053 SEDOL of the ordinary shares ■ B6QWXM4 London Stock Exchange Ticker BBGIPart of the FTSE All Share Index Investment Policy Infrastructure assets - PPP/PFI or equivalent Principally operational assets and availability based revenues Public sector or government-backed counterparties with diverse risk profiles Single asset target limit of 20% of portfolio, subject to 25% maximum Construction assets limited to maximum 25% of portfolio Demand based assets limited to maximum 25% of portfolio Portfolio 20 projects with a fair market value of circa £219 million independently reviewed semi-annually Weighted average concession length of 24.6 years Weighted average debt maturity is 22.8 years Diverse asset mix with a focus on lower risk, availability road projects Gearing Prudent use of leverage with a maximum ratio of 33% of portfolio value No structural gearing £35.0 million credit facility in place to fund acquisitions with £22.1 million available undrawn balance as of 31 December 2012 Growth Pipeline Agreement with Bilfinger SE and its subsidiaries ("Bilfinger Group") provides a flow of future opportunities Right of first offer to tender for Bilfinger Group's future PPP assets until 2016 Further potential to acquire assets from parties other than Bilfinger Group Management Internal management team with extensive PPP/PFI experience Management team's interests are aligned with shareholders Experienced Supervisory Board Target Dividend Yield • Initial target rate of 5.5% yield on issue price with the aim of progressively increasing this over the longer term Target IRR ■ 7% -8% on the original issue price in December 2011 Internally Managed Internal management with no fees payable to an external manager (i.e. no fund manager fees, no performance fees, no acquisition fees, etc.) Ongoing charges percentage of 1.44% of average undiluted net asset value for the period Ongoing charges percentage expected to continue to decrease as portfolio increases in size, largely because no asset-based management fees Discount Management Ability to make discretionary share repurchases by way of market purchases or tender offers subsequently every 2 years

-- Ability to make discretionary share repurchases by way of market purchases or tender offers - Continuation vote at the Company's annual general meeting in 2015 and subsequently every 2 years
+Continuation vote at the Company's annual general meeting in 2015 and